puushtab/tron-arcade-game/README.md

 - pygame 2.0.0
 - pyserial 3.5

+## Arduino
+If you want to play with joysticks with player 2 you have to:
+- Connect your joystick to an arduino microcontroller to the analog input "A0"
+- Upload the file "tron.ino" into your microcontroller
+- Launch it
+- Star Tron.py and play !

 ## What I learned
 - I learned how to use pygame in depth
 - I learned how to use arduino to deal with joysticks
 - I learned how to use classes to represent objects in a video game

 ## Credits
 The music is ["Giorno's Theme ~ "il vento d'oro" [8-Bit; VRC6] - JoJo's Bizarre Adventure: Golden Wind"](https://www.youtube.com/watch?v=VwUGpudY4Vw) by Branflakes